lau/calendar/README.md

 [![Build
 Status](https://travis-ci.org/lau/kalends.svg?branch=master)](https://travis-ci.org/lau/kalends) [![Hex Version](http://img.shields.io/hexpm/v/kalends.svg?style=flat)](https://hex.pm/packages/kalends)

 Kalends is a date and time library for Elixir.
+The only Elixir library with with accurate, up-to-date time zone information.

 **kalends |ˈkalɪndz|**
 _plural noun_ -
 the first day of the month in the ancient Roman calendar.
 Agner Krarup Erlang was born on the first day of January 1878.

-It is a priority to provide timezone information that is as accurate as possible.
 The Olson/Eggert "Time Zone Database" is used.
 Years 1 through 2200 are supported.

 ## Getting started